 Soon thereafter, they lose Aaron.
 He and his son Elazar climb the mountain, he gives Elazar his priestly robe, and his life ends.
 He is buried on the mountain, and the people mourn him for 30 days.

 Why 30 days?
 Significantly, we will read no law about 30 days of mourning.
 Yet we still observe it.
-Granted, it is now just the first of 11 months of Kaddish, but the first month is the deepest, starting with the week of shiva when the mourners traditionally stay at home and refrain from work or other regular activities while they accept sympathy calls; and proceeding through the rest of the 30 days when it is customary not to visit the grave or to partake in entertainment.
+Granted, when parents die, these 30 days are now just the first of 11 months of Kaddish, the memorial prayer.
+But the first month is the deepest, starting with the week of shiva when the mourners traditionally stay at home and refrain from work or other regular activities while they accept sympathy calls; and proceeding through the rest of the 30 days when it is customary not to visit the grave or to partake in entertainment.
 Aaron was a great man in our history, but memorializing him took no different form from how we honor each of our departed ever since.
 As we will read in Deuteronomy, Moses himself was also mourned by the entire people for 30 days.

 We need these various kinds of laws – ordinances, judgments, decrees — to help us relate to each other.
 They teach us to respect those who live by those laws, to support those who teach and enforce those laws and to share an ordered society.

 Dealing with death is different.
 No law we can write — or even understand — limits any one lifetime.
 Human beings live and die by a decree we cannot know.
 All we can do for those we love while they are with us, is to help them live.
 After that, we can honor good people’s memories as we have always done — from the heart.